How to Build Layered Defensibility with a Tiered Resilience Architecture

 SafeMode snapshots also come with one additional, huge caveat: No bad actor (person or process)—even with administrative privileges—can fully eradicate data from a Pure Storage array without invoking a special, out-of-band Pure Storage support process.
 Period.
 That means you have a guaranteed point of recoverability right there on your primary storage arrays.
 Get your recovery started immediately and get back up and running in far less time.

-Why Implement a Pure Tiered Resiliency Architecture?
+Why Do You Need a Tiered Resilience Architecture?

-For speed and near-instant recovery.
-A tiered resiliency architecture enables you to recover data very quickly in the event of a cyberattack, disaster, or administrative accident.
+Resilience is A tiered resilience architecture enables you to recover data very quickly in the event of a cyberattack, disaster, or administrative accident.
 SafeMode snapshots afford you a near-instant recovery capability, instead of relying on other backup technologies that are slow, complex, and prone to malfunction or experience other technical issues at exactly the worst time.

 Even if you’re using Rapid Restore from Pure, restore times will still be significantly longer than recovering from a SafeMode snapshot, which can be done in milliseconds.
 (Restoring from a snapshot is even faster than using Pure with Commvault, which can recover 270 terabytes (TB) per hour vs. other widely used solutions, which can generally recover between 2TB and 6TB per hour or less.)